 01 of 07

 Chobe National Park in the northwest region of Botswana is renowned for its very high density of elephants.
-On a recent visit, I literally saw hundreds of elephants in just three days.
-They were swimming across the Chobe River at sunset, prodding their little ones forward on a march through the dry landscape, and casually stripping bark from whatever trees they had not yet destroyed.
+They swim across the Chobe River at sunset, prod their little ones forward on a march through the dry landscape, and casually strip bark from whatever trees they had not yet destroyed.
 The adjacent wildlife areas: Savute and Linyanti are also high-density regions for elephant.
 During the dry season in particular, elephants come to visit from neighboring Zimbabwe and Namibia.
 Many lodges and camps in this area overlook rivers, channels or waterholes and you'll likely see elephants coming to drink or cool themselves down right from camp.
-I particularly enjoy Savute Safari Lodge during the dry season, where a recent dinner was accompanied by dozens of elephant just feet away.
+Enjoy Savute Safari Lodge during the dry season, where a dinner is accompanied by dozens of elephant just feet away.

 02 of 07

 Located in the south of Kenya, Amboseli lies on the Tanzanian border, in the shadows of Mount Kilimanjaro.
 Amboseli attracts visitors primarily because of its huge herds of elephant.
 But the park is also home to many predators like lion, cheetah and leopard.
 A natural swamp, fed by the melting snows of Kilimanjaro makes it attractive for elephants to stay in this area year round.
 It also attracts the older males with huge tusks, that need to feed on softer grasses as their teeth wear down.
 This is where world-renowned conservationist Cynthia Moss runs her highly regarded Amboseli Trust for Elephants.